andywillis/spotmaps-pipeline-2012/README.md

 ## Procedure

+* Run files in small batches of around 20.
 * Run the getList.bat file to build a new list of processable files from the input folder.
 Note that due to the vagaries of openCV some files might be unreadable because of a format issue.
 * Run the spotmaps.bat file to start the main process.
 Map, PNG and TIF files will be placed in the output folder.
 * Zip up the files - including the processedFiles.txt file - and, depending on filesize, either: